chris-royall/portfolio-reactapp/README.md

 This portfolio website serves as a professional showcase of my work, skills, and experience.
 It features:

-- Project gallery with descriptions and links to live demos/repositories
+- Dynamic project gallery descriptions, technologies, and repositories links
 - Contact form for professional inquiries
 - Responsive design that works seamlessly across all devices